Lobuche East & Island Peak Climbing 24 Days

 Climb the two most popular peaks Lobuche East and Island Peak in Everest Region in a single trip with an acclimatization trek over Namche and Gokoyo !

 Your guide will also conduct a safety and health briefing, explaining symptoms and management of altitude sickness, emergency evacuation protocols, and team responsibilities.
-Hydration, nutrition, and pacing will be emphasized.
+We insist you focus on hydration, nutrition and pacing throughout the trip.

-Finally, you'll reorganize your backpacks—separating items needed for trekking, base camp, and summit pushes.
+Finally, you can reorganize your backpacks: separating items needed for trekking, base camp, and summit pushes.
 Early evening is reserved for rest, mental preparation, and a final review of gear and logistics.

 Starting after breakfast, you will trek for nearly seven hours through beautiful trails to reach the village of Dole for the night.
 Early on, you will have views of Ama Dablam and Thamserku as you pass through villages and rhododendron forests.
 Later in the day you will have inspiring views of Khumbila and Tawache, too.